multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - time:
-  **- Control** : full control
+  - **Control** : full control
-  **- Checks** : there’s no check on whether thetimeis in the future or not **- Impact** : the value is used during reward distribution, if zero, the staker will not receive reward
+    - **Checks** : there’s no check on whether thetimeis in the future or not
+  - **Impact** : the value is used during reward distribution, if zero, the staker will not receive reward

 **Function call analysis**